About the Title

 - Resource Guide: This guide is specifically designed to accompany the film and provides in-depth information related to the themes and issues raised in the documentary.
 The resource material is specifically designed to guide facilitators, instructors, students, or counsellors to implement discussions or to engage in interactive activities surrounding the issues.
 It is designed to be used in a variety of contexts, such as classrooms, meetings, or workshops.
 The resource booklet also includes models for workshops, discussion questions, activities, common reactions to the project/film, and strategies for responding.

-- Workshops: The Centre for Aboriginal Culture and Education (CACE) offers Kinàmàgawin workshops to all groups on campus (faculty, TAs, in classrooms, staff departments, etc.).
-A minimum of an hour and a half it typically required to deliver the workshop.
-For more information and to schedule a Kinàmàgawin workshop by CACE, contact us.
+- Workshops: The Centre for Indigenous Initiatives offers Kinàmàgawin workshops to all groups on campus (faculty, TAs, in classrooms, staff departments, etc.).
+A minimum of an hour and a half is typically required to deliver the workshop.
+For more information and to schedule a Kinàmàgawin workshop, contact us.

 The Kinàmàgawin film, resource guide, and workshops are valuable tools that are transferable and can be used in academic institutions and non-academic settings.